google-research/ecology-georeferencing/georeferencing/README.md

     └── ...
 ```

-All images are referenced by relative path, so the entire folder can be:
+All images are referenced by relative path.
-- Moved to another location
-- Archived and shared
-- Hosted on a web server
-- Opened directly from filesystem

-Images are automatically resized to `--max-image-size` (default 800px) to reduce file size while maintaining quality for visualization purposes.
+Images are automatically resized to `--max-image-size` (default 800px) to reduce file size while maintaining quality for visualization.

 ## Future work

+* Track actual tokens submitted for real jobs, use that to update cost estimation constants (e.g. the typical number of maps per PDF file)
+* Timeout/rate errors are handled gracefully, but not retried; add a retry mechanism
 * Parallelize PDF processing and LLM submission
 * Support local LLMs via Ollama
 * Add validation against ground truth, when run on the benchmark dataset

 ## Contributing

-This is part of the ecology-georeferencing benchmark dataset project.
+This is part of the [ecology georeferencing benchmark dataset project](https://github.com/google-research/ecology-georeferencing).
 For issues and contributions, see the main repository README.